This Japanese sesame dressing has it all – it’s creamy, nutty, sweet, and full of umami. It’s so good I always keep a bottle in my fridge!

 Ingredients for Japanese Sesame Dressing

-• Water: I’m using 3 tablespoons to dilute the flavors and thin the dressing, so it’s easier to use.
+• Water: A little water is needed to dilute the flavors and thin the dressing.

-• Sugar: I’m using cane sugar but you can also use granulated sugar or light brown sugar for this recipe.
+• Sugar: I’m using cane sugar but feel free to use granulated sugar or light brown sugar.

-• Extra virgin olive oil: Using a high quality extra virgin olive oil will infuse the dressing with beautiful floral notes.
+• Extra virgin olive oil: Using a high quality extra virgin olive oil adds a spicy and floral element to the dressing.
 However, it’s also perfectly fine to use something neutral like grapeseed oil or vegetable oil.

-• Salt: Salt is always the last thing I add to my dishes to balance out the flavors.
-In this case, I found that using 3/4 teaspoon was just the right amount.
+• Salt: A little salt to balance out the flavors.
+In this case, I found that using ยพ teaspoon was just the right amount.

 To make sesame ginger dressing: